jshirimpaka/A-visit-to-CSS-Introduction-to-Styling-and-Formatting/README.md

 # A visit to CSS: Introduction to Styling and formatting as well as coloring

 For this exercise, I create a simple website to act as a guide to my city of St. Louis.
-It highlights about 4 of your favorite places in y These can include restaurants, parks, museums, activities, or other features that I enjoy about the city.
+It highlights about 4 of my favorite places in the city of St. Louis.
+These can include restaurants, parks, museums, activities, or other features that I enjoy about the city.

 ## Execise Objectives